 When a company sells its IP portfolio, the buyer typically performs patent due diligence on the assets.
 This analysis allows them to assess both technical and legal parameters surrounding a patent in order to make informed business decisions.

-Analyzing a company’s patent filing history, specifications and claims, as well as how certain claim terms could or should be interpreted in court, is essential before purchasing assets or licensing them for use.
+Analyzing a company’s patent filing history, specifications, and claims, as well as how certain claim terms could or should be interpreted in court, is essential before purchasing assets or licensing them for use.
 This evaluation should be done before any decision is made on what uses to put the patents.

 The enforceability of a patent depends on the legal and technical parameters surrounding its invention, which are clearly outlined in its claims.
-A patent holder can protect their intellectual property rights by sending a cease and desist letter to an infringer or filing suit in federal court.
+A patent holder can protect their intellectual property rights by sending a cease and desist letter to an infringer or filing a suit in federal court.

 Before applying for a patent, you must demonstrate that your invention is both new and non-obvious.
 To do this, conduct a prior art search and examine all potential sources of information about your invention.

-Information that may qualify as prior art includes published literature, public disclosures and patent documents.
+Information that may qualify as prior art includes published literature, public disclosures, and patent documents.
 But the broadest category of prior art refers to any publicly accessible or published information that was available before a patent application was filed.

 Examples of prior art include existing products, scientific publications, textbooks and newspaper articles.
 These documents serve as evidence of an invention’s existence before it was patented and commercially available.